Mistralys/currency-parser/README.md

 # Currency parser

-PHP library that can detect prices written in text or markup, and normalise their formatting according to country-specific rules.
+PHP library that can detect prices written in text or markup, adding non-breaking spaces, and normalising their formatting according to country-specific rules.

 ## Requirements